Professor, Class of 1963 Chair

 Political economy, political ecology, Africa, South Asia, development, peasant societies, social and cultural theory, U.S. agriculture, Islam and social movements, the energy transition, resource conflicts, the oil industry.

-At the centre of my research and teaching interests is a longstanding engagement with theories of political economy and in particular energy and agro-food sectors in Africa.
-My own training at University College, London and at the University of Michigan was firmly grounded in Anthropology, Ecology and Sociology, initially with a focus on the understanding the vulnerability of peasant communities in semi-arid Africa and the dynamics of subsistence and famine crises.
-My doctoral research was based on long term field research in northern Nigeria and generated a lifelong concern with questions of food security, rural differentiation and the agrarian question.
-While at Berkeley I have tried to deepen my understanding of the intersections between political economy, culture and power, a set of interests I share with a number of my colleagues in the department from whom I have benefited greatly.
-Over the last decade I have devoted most of my time to the energy sector and to the impact of oil in the Gulf of Guinea.
+At the centre of my research and teaching interests is a longstanding engagement with the political economy of development and in particular energy and agro-food sectors in Africa.
+My own training at University College, London and at the University of Michigan was firmly grounded in Anthropology, Development theory, Ecology and Sociology, initially with a focus on the understanding the vulnerability of peasant communities in semi-arid Africa and the dynamics of subsistence and famine crises.
+My doctoral research was based on long-term field research in northern Nigeria and generated a lifelong concern with questions of food security, rural differentiation and the agrarian question.
+While at Berkeley I have tried to deepen my understanding of the intersections between political economy, culture and forms of power.
+Over the last decade I have devoted most of my time to the oil and gas sector and to the impact of oil in the Gulf of Guinea, especially in the Niger delta region of Nigeria.

-During the 1980s and 1990s I have been able to both expand my interests in Africa with fieldwork in Senegambia on gender and household dynamics and irrigation politics, and to continue my work in Nigeria on Islam, and the political economy and political ecology of oil.
-Concurrent with these interests I have a longstanding interst in the agro-food system also been able to explore a number of agrarian issues in California and the US most notably rice in California, and the poultry industry.
-My two current book projects focus on a history of oil in Nigeria, and a history of postwar US capitalism seen through the poultry sector.
-Over the last five years I have been working closely with New York photographer Ed Kashi.
+During the 1980s and 1990s I extended my interests in Africa with fieldwork in Senegambia on gender and household dynamics and irrigation politics.
+I continue to work in Nigeria on Islam, and the political economy and political ecology of oil.
+Concurrently, I have published on the global agro-food system including in California and the US most notably rice in California, and the poultry industry Since 2011 I have been working closely with New York photographer Ed Kashi and produced a book on the impact of oil in Nigeria and the Niger delta entitled The Curse of the Black Gold.
+With colleagues Iain Boal and Cal Winslow, I have been working on the commune and back to the land movements in northern California.

 For ten years I served as the Director of a research institute, the Institute of International Studies (1994-2004), which promotes cross-area and cross-disciplinary research and training on transnational and global issues.
-I established with Nancy Peluso the Berkeley Working Group on Environmental Politics, the major centre for cross disciplinary political ecological research on the Berkeley campus.
-In addition I have served as the director of the Africa Studies Center, of the Rotary Peace Fellows program, and co-direct our undergraduate Development Studies Program (a degree granting inter-disciplinary program with almost 100 majors).
+I established with Nancy Peluso the Berkeley Working Group on Environmental Politics, the major centre for cross-disciplinary political ecological research on the Berkeley campus.
+In addition I have served as the director of the Africa Studies Center, of the Rotary Peace Fellows program, and co-direct our undergraduate Development Studies Program with Professor Gillian Hart.

 2010.
 Global Political Ecology.
 Editors, Michael Watts, Paul Robbins and Richard Peet.
 London: Routledge.